tomchatting/tomchatting.github.io/about.markdown

 ---
 layout: page
-title: About
+title: about
 permalink: /about/
 ---

 <h1 class="article-title">hello, world!</h1>

 My name's Tom, and I'm a 24 year old working at one of the UK's biggest banks.
-If you're reading this, you've either taken a stab at the URL or realised my name at the bottom of the site is actually a link.
-Either way, well done you.

 ## tom